Robert Hamilton (Irish physician)

-Robert Hamilton (1749 – 29 May 1830) was an Irish physician.
+Robert Hamilton (1749 – 29 May 1830) was an Irish medical doctor.

 Biography

-Hamilton of Ipswich, was born at Coleraine, co.
-Londonderry, in 1749, and educated to medicine at Edinburgh.
+Hamilton of Ipswich, was born at Coleraine, County Londonderry, in 1749, and educated to medicine at Edinburgh.
 He entered the army as surgeon, and joined the 10th regiment of foot.
 In 1780 he proceeded M.D. at Edinburgh (thesis 'De Nicotians viribus in Medicina') and probably left the army about the same time.
 His tract 'Description of the Influenza,' dedicated 28 May 1782 to the colonel of the 10th regiment, shows him to have been then in practice in and near Luton, Bedfordshire.
 (Munk says he practised first at Dorchester.)
 He joined the College of Physicians in 1784.
 In 1785 he was practising at Ipswich, where he resided until his death, on 29 May 1830.
 His practice came to an end in 1795, owing to total blindness following a rheumatic affection.
 He is best known as the author of 'Duties of a Regimental Surgeon,' London, 1788, based on his experience in the 10th regiment.
 It was the first systematic treatise of the kind, and was used by E. B. G. Hebenstreit as the basis of his 'Handbuch' on the same subject, Leipzig, 1790.
 It was republished in 1798, 2 vols., London, along with his tract on influenza and further remarks on the same epidemic at Luton.
 His other writings are: